 It is the responsibility of the student to know and to observe the requirements of his/her curriculum and the rules governing academic work.
 Although the advisor will attempt to help the student make wise decisions, the final responsibility for meeting the requirements for graduation rests with the student.
+If the student is currently enrolled at Carl Sandburg College, they can apply online to graduate under WebAdvisor.

 Degree and certificate requirements stated in the Carl Sandburg College catalog will remain in effect for five academic years beginning with the student's initial enrollment in a given academic program.
 If changes occur in graduation requirements subsequent to initial enrollment, the student may elect to graduate under the most recent degree or certificate requirements.
-If more than five years have passed since the student's initial enrollment, the student may choose a more recent (five years or less) version of the chosen academic program.
+If more than five years have passed since the student's initial enrollment and the courses are still available, the student may continue their program requirements based on their entry year.
+If the courses in the student's original program have been discontinued, the student must choose a more recent degree plan (within five years).
+Students who are pursuing a program with selective admission must be readmitted to the program and meet the requirements as determined by the certification of their field of study.